ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent_2026.md

 ########################### about service #############################
 about:
-  enable : false
+  enable : true
   title : "St-Lawrence Adventure Race 2026"
   content : "

-The St-Lawrence Adventure Race will take place over 2 days (in stages) on May 17 and 18, 2025, around Rimouski (QC).
-This event aims to offer teams a memorable adventure while showcasing the beauty and attractions of the Bas-Saint-Laurent region.
-The race is part of the Adventure Racing World Series (ARWS): https://www.arworldseries.com/races/st-lawrence-adventure-race-2025-canada.
+  The St. Lawrence Adventure Race will take place on May 16–17, 2026, in the Val-Brillant area, in the Matapédia region (QC).
+This two-day staged event is part of the Adventure Racing World Series (ARWS) and aims to provide participants with an unforgettable sporting and human experience, while showcasing the beauty and attractions of the region.

+  Link to the race page with ARWS: https://www.arworldseries.com/races/st-lawrence-adventure-race-2026-canada

 ### Disciplines